top of page

-I designed and built the Pitch Bow house in collaboration with New Orleans Airlift and Ranjit Bhatnagar as part of a musical architecture project called the Music Box Village.
-This project is led by New Orleans Airlift, an artist-driven initiative whose mission is to connect communities, inspire wonder and foster opportunities through the creation of collaborative experimental public art.
-The Pitch Bow was built using 80% reclaimed materials and now lives at its permanent home in New Orleans, LA.
-The Pitch Bow and seven other pieces of musical architecture are regularly performed/played by professional local & international musicians, artists & children alike.
+In 2016 I designed and built the Pitch Bow house in collaboration with interactive community based artist-run experimental art initiative New Orleans Airlift and musical tinkerer/engineer Ranjit Bhatnagar as part of a musical architecture project called the Music Box Village.
+The Pitch Bow was built using 80% reclaimed materials and includes musical floor boards & a door that functions like a slide guitar.
+Along with seven other pieces of musical architecture, the Pitch Bow is regularly performed & played, at its permanent home in New Orleans, by professional local & international musicians, artists & children alike.
 Visit New Orleans Airlift website or check out their Instagram for upcoming events and public days.

 Pitch - refers to the pitch of the roof but also the varying levels of musical pitch that are made by the one string sliding guitar doors & the two nightingale noise floors.